wp-plugins/master-slider/README.txt

 == Changelog ==

+= Version 1.0.8 / (21.07.2014) =
+* A link added to plugins page for rating this plugin

 = Version 1.0.7 / (19.07.2014) =
 * [New Feature]: New option added to global setting that let you load plugins's scripts on all pages.
 			   ( Useful when loading slider via Ajax )